Jordan Springs name change

 - Written by Philippa Borland Penrith City Council (02) 4732 7777 (02) 4732 7958 firstname.lastname@example.org https://www.penrithcity.nsw.gov.au 601 High St Penrith NSW 2750 Australia

-On 22 November 2019, the formal suburb name change for the Central Precinct of the St Marys Release Area will change from Llandilo to Jordan Springs.
+The formal suburb name change for the Central Precinct of the St Marys Release Area changed from Llandilo to Jordan Springs on 22 November 2019.

 What do I need to do?

 The most important thing to do if you are in the expansion area is to make sure that everyone with whom you are in contact is aware of the change.
-Emergency Services will be formally notified, but it will take a while for other service providers to be informed.
+Emergency Services have been formally notified.
 Just like when you move house, you have to make sure all those you do business with know your new address.